SymfonyCasts/api-platform/sfcasts/ep3-custom-data/apply-filter.md

-# Apply Filter
+# Custom Filter apply()

-Coming soon...

-Let's talk about how these filter classes work.
-Internally.
-As I mentioned, each data provider is a 100 responsible for taking filters into account in changing the data.
+Let's talk about how filter classes work internally.
+As we know, each data provider is 100% responsible for taking filters into account in changing the data. it returns based on them.
+So, filtering happens inside *each* data provider, not via some magic system that runs *after* them.
-It returns.
-There's not some system after we return our page native, that's going to then modify it.
-We need to modify our paginator here to take into account page nation and filtering.
-Now doctrines data provider in core, for example, has an extension system that allows anyone to modify the query that that's been made.
-I, I should see that by saying `doctrinedataprovider` looking for all non project items.

-And there it is on here `CollectionDataProvider` from `Orm\`.
-And you can see we've talked about this before.
-Here's it's get collection method, and then it actually has these things called collection extensions that it calls that allow you to modify the query.
-We actually have.
-One of these extensions is our `CheeseListingIsPublishedExtension` which we use right here to actually make sure that we don't return published listings, unless you're the owner or an admin.
-Now, why am I telling you this?
-Because one of the core, one of the doctrine extensions is called the filter extension.
+## How Filters work in Doctrine

+Let's look at how this is done in the core Doctrine data provider.
+Hit Shift+Shift, search for `doctrinedataprovider` and include non project items.
+There it is:
+`CollectionDataProvider` from `Orm\`.
+Here is the `getCollection()` method.

+The Doctrine data provider has a system called "collection extensions": these are hook points that allow you to *modify* the query in any way.
+And... we actually *created* one of these extensions in the last tutorial:
+`CheeseListingIsPublishedExtension`.
+This modifies the query so that we don't return unpublished listings, unless you're the owner of the listing or an admin.

+## Doctrine's FilterExtension

+Why are we talking about these extension classes?
+Because one of the *core* Doctrine extensions is called `FilterExtension`.

-You can actually open this up.
-I'll look for `FilterExtension.php`.
-Make sure you include all non-project items and get the one from `Orm\`.
-Here it is right here.
-And what the filter extension does is it actually loops over all the filters that are applied in our object in it calls `apply()` on each one and passes it.
-The query builder.
+Let's open it up: Shirt+Shift and look for `FilterExtension.php` making sure to include all non-project items.
+Get the one from `Orm\`.
+I *love* this.
+It loops over *all* of the filters that have been activated for this resource class, calls `apply()` on each one and passes it the `QueryBuilder`!

+Thanks to this, in our `CheeseSearchFilter`, all *we* needed to do was extend `AbstractFilter` and fill in the `filterProperty()` method.
+The `apply()` method lives in `AbstractFilter`, which does some work and then ultimately calls our `filterProperty()` method.

+The point is: the Doctrine filter system works via a Doctrine *extension*, which knows to call a method on all of the filter objects.

+## How / When the apply() Method is Called

-This is why with our `CheeseSearchFilter`, all we needed to do was basically extend `AbstractFilter` and add this `filterProperty()` method.
-If you looked at an `AbstractFilter`, it actually has that `apply()` method, which loops around a couple of things and calls our `filterProperty()`.
-So this is how a normal doctrine filter works.
-It's via the extension system.
-And then this filter extension system, which knows to call all of the filters.
-No, obviously that's not going to happen for us because we're not using the doctrine data provider, but because we made our filter implement the `FilterInterface`, the one from core serializer API platform will help us out a bit.
-How by automatically calling our `apply()` method
+But all of this stuff will *not* happen in this case... because we're *not* using the Doctrine data provider.
+But because we made our filter implement the `FilterInterface` from the core `Serializer\` namespace, API Platform will help us out a bit.
+How?
+By automatically calling our `apply()` method on *every* request for a an API resource class where our filter has been activated.

-On every request for a resource for an API platform resource class that has this filter on it.
-What I mean is on our `DailyStats`, we've added at API filter daily staff state filter.
-Thanks to that.
-Whenever we make request for a daily stats, it's going to call our `DailyStatsDateFilter::apply()` method automatically.
-This is huge.
-It means API platform is smart enough to activate our filter only when needed.
-So now we can just get to work in here.
-So we know that we want to read off the, from query parameter off of a URL.
-Unfortunately, if it's passing us the request object, so let's `dd($request->query->all())` so we can make sure that we can see that query parameter on there.
-Now I'm gonna go over and refresh.
-There it is, are `from` query parameter.
-Is there.

-All right.
-So let's grab that.
-We'll say `$from = $request->query->get('from')` And of course, if no `$from` that's totally valid, it means there isn't a filter and we're just going to return without doing anything done here.
-Let's `dd($from)`

-And refresh.
-Perfect.
-We have our nice little date string.
-Okay.
-So what do we do with that string?
-I mean, we're not exactly inside our `DailyStatsProvider` where we actually need this.
-We're over here in this filter class.
-So the answer is that we're going to add this information to the `$context`, check it out.
-The apply method is past the `$context` and it's passed it by reference, which means we can actually add a keys to the context to do this.
-It's actually at a public constant up here.
-We'll call it `FROM_FILTER_CONTEXT` We'll set that to, how about `daily_stats_from` this?
-May I a constant here?
-Cause this is the key that we're going to set our from date into on the context.
-But before I do that, let's actually convert this string into a `DateTime` object,

-So we do that with, `$fromDate = \DateTimeImmutable::createFromFormat()` And then I'm going to pass it, `Y-m-d` and then pass.
-It are `$from` using, `createFromFormat()` because if this is passed an invalid format, then a create from format will actually return false, which is nice.
-Cause we can code defensively and say if `$fromDate`, that means we actually have a validate format.
-Then we can set it on the context, uh, before we do, I'm actually going to just do a little normalization here.
-I'll say `$fromDate = $fromDate->setTime()` and pass this zero, zero, zero.
-So I wanna make sure it's set at midnight so that when we compare the dates where I was comparing midnight to midnight, the real key here, areas that we say `$context[self::FROM_FILTER_CONTEXT] = $fromDate`
+What I mean is, because in `DailyStats` we added `@ApiFilter(DailyStatsFilter)`, whenever we make a request to a `DailyStats` operation, API Platform will automatically call our `DailyStatsDateFilter::apply()` method.
+That works via a *context builder* in the core of API Platform that loops over all of the filters for the current resource class, checks to see if they implement the `FilterInterface` that we're using and, if they do, calls `apply()`.

+So... this is huge!
+It means that API Platform is smart enough to automatically call our filter's `apply()` method but *only* when needed.
+This means we can get to work.

+## Grabbing the Query Parameter

+To see if we should filter, we need to read the query parameter from the URL.
+And... hey!
+We get the `Request` object as an argument!
+Schweet!
+Let's `dd($request->query->all())`.

+Back at your browser, refresh and... there it is!
+The `from` query param.

+Now, grab that with `$from = $request->query->get('from')`.
+And, if not `$from`, it means we should do *no* filtering.
+Return without doing anything.
+After, `dd($from)`.

+Refresh now and... yay!
+We have the date string.

+## Passing Info from the Filter to the Data Provider

+So... what do we *do* with that string?
+I mean, we're not inside `DailyStatsProvider` where we actually *need* this  info: we're way over here in the filter class.

+The answer is that we're going top ass this info *from* the filter *to* the data provider via the `$context`.
+Check it out: one of the arguments to `apply()` is the `$context` array and it's passed by *reference*.
+That means we can modify it.

+Head to the top of this class and add a new public constant, how about:
+`FROM_FILTER_CONTEXT` set that to `daily_stats_from`.
+This will be the key we set on `$context`.

+Before we do that, let's convert the string into a `DateTime` object:
+`$fromDate = \DateTimeImmutable::createFromFormat()` passing
+`Y-m-d` as the format and then `$from`.

+We're using `createFromFormat()` because if the `$from` string is an *invalid* format, it will return `false`.
+We can use that to code defensively: if `$fromDate`, then we know we have a valid date.
+Now say
+`$fromDate = $fromDate->setTime()` and pass zero, zero, zero to normalize all the dates to midnight.
+Finally, set this on the context:
+`$context[self::FROM_FILTER_CONTEXT] = $fromDate`.

-So the job of the supply method is not really to actually apply that filter, but just to advertise that advertise that it exists, that it should be applied in the context.
+So the job of the `apply()` method in a custom, non-Doctrine filter is not *actually* to *apply* the filtering logic, but just to *pass* some filtering info into the context.

+## Reading the Context in the Data Provider

-So now we're dangerous.
-Well, we're almost dangerous.
-If we can get access to the `$context` from inside of our `DailyStatsProvider`, then we can read that key off of it and set the from date.
-Unfortunately, we do not have the context right now, but fortunately we know that we can get it.
-How by implementing instead of `CollectionDataProvider`, implementing `ContextAwareCollectionDataProvider`, the only difference being that down here, we're not going to have an `array $context = []` argument.
-You can see now Peachtree storm is happy.
-All right.
-So let's just `dd($context)` here and see if we can see the filter passing this, uh, to the provider in the context.
-So if over now and refresh and yes, we got it.
-Whew. `daily_stats_from` it is on there perfectly.
-And if we take off the, from then everything still works.
-We just don't have that inside of the context.
+And now, we're dangerous.
+Well... we're *almost* dangerous.
+If we can get access to the `$context` from inside `DailyStatsProvider`, then we can read that key off and set the from date.
+Unfortunately, we do *not* have the context yet.
+But fortunately, we know to get it!

-So now we can finally use this, remove the `dd()`, and also remove the down here.
-We'll say `$fromDate = $context`.
-And here's where we can use that con that constant `DailyStatsDateFilter::FROM_FILTER_CONTEXT`.
-And then we'll do `?? null` So if it is set, use that value, otherwise set it to null.
-And then if we have a `$fromDate`, then we can call the `$paginator->setFromDate()` and pass it are `$fromDate`.
-Alright, let's get that a tribe.
-Our queer parameters filtering from Oh nine Oh one.
-When we refresh.
-Yes, it works.
-We only get those three results.
-The results starting on Oh nine Oh one.
-And if we take off the query parameter, awesome.
-We get everything.
-That's perfect, but I want to go just a teeny tiny bit further next inside of our daily stats filter.
-We decided that if the, if the date is an invalid format, that we're just going to ignore it, but we could also throw a 400 air that set tells the user that there's an invalid format.
-Heck we could even make that behavior configurable whether or not we should throw the error on our filter.
-Annotation doing that is gonna show us a mysterious truth about our filter class.
-It's a service.
+Instead of  `CollectionDataProvider`, implement `ContextAwareCollectionDataProvider`.
+The only difference is that `getCollection()` now has an extra `array $context = []` argument.

+To start, let's just `dd($context)` and see if we can see the filter info.

+Ok, refresh.
+And... we got it!
+The `daily_stats_from` is there!
+And if we take the `from` query param off, it still works, but the key is gone.

+Let's *finally* use this.
+Remove the `dd()` and, down here, add `$fromDate = $context[DailyStatsDateFilter::FROM_FILTER_CONTEXT]` with a `?? null` so that is defaults to null if the key doesn't exist.
+Then, if we have a `$fromDate`, call `$paginator->setFromDate()` and pass it there.

+Ok, let's give this a try!
+The query parameter should filter from 09-01.
+Refresh and... it works!
+We only get *three* results starting from 09-01!
+And if we take off the query param... we get everything.

+We just built a *completely* custom filter.
+We're crushing it!
+Next, in `DailyStatsFilter`, if the `from` data is an invalid format, we decided to ignore it.
+But we could *also* decided that we want to return a 400 error in this case.
+Let's see how to do that *and* how we could even make that behavior configurable.
+This will lead us down a path towards *true* filter enlightenment and uncovering their hidden secret.
+Basically, we're going to learn even *more* about the power behind filters.